 Before you head on your first angling adventure, it is essential to pack the right gear.
 However, if you are a beginner, you might not know which essentials and accessories to select.
-How to pick from thousands of reels, rods, lines, and even accessories when you are not a fishing expert?
+How to pick the best fishing gear from thousands of reels, rods, lines, and even accessories when you are not an expert?

 We have the answer to all your troubles – a detailed fishing equipment list.
 Feel free to check out the list below and start packing for your angling adventure!

 Reels are another essential part of every angler’s equipment, and you should look for one that fits with the rod well.
 Take a look at the most common reel types used by fishermen these days.